evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 ## Comfort

-Lucid Air Saphire has several features to make your life as a driver or passenger more comfortable.
+Lucid Air Sapphire has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.